After reading part one of our networking series, you're probably wondering what the next step is.

 Networking is 30% preparation, 50% conversation, and 20% follow-up.
 Making that connection with someone is the hardest part, but also the most meaningful.
 Likely, if you're in this industry, you're a people person.
 You enjoy chatting with clients and are comfortable working the salon floor.
 But talking with someone who's a complete stranger, or worse, someone you admire can be really tough.
 Here's how to perfect the art of conversation.

 Following these 4 steps is easy, but perfecting them takes work.
 The best way to flex your conversation muscles is to practice.
 Throw yourself into as many networking opportunities as possible.
 If you're scared to go alone, bring along a co-worker from your salon or spa or a former beauty school classmate and prep together.
-Stay tuned for part 3 of our networking series when we'll discuss the follow up to networking events.
+Ready for the next step?
+Go here to read part 3 of our networking series when we'll discuss the follow up to networking events.

 A Beauty Professional's Guide To Networking: Preparing To Network